-FINANCIAL POLICIES AND PROCEDURES
+FINANCIAL POLICIES AND GUIDELINES

-The City of Carmel-by-the-Sea has strong financial policies, based on City Council direction, which guide staff to carry out sound fiscal planning and continued management of fiscal integrity.
-The financial policies are divided into five categories: Capital Project Policyies, Operating Management Policy, Fund Balance Policy, Debt Policyies, and Investment Policyies.
+The City of Carmel-by-the-Sea has strong financial policies, based on City Council direction, which guide staff toward carrying out sound fiscal planning and continued management of fiscal integrity.
+The financial policies are divided into five categories: Capital Project Policy, Operating Management, Fund Balance Policy, Debt Policies, and Investment Policies.
 The City has financial policies that are adopted by the City Council with review every two years during the budget development process.
 The financial policies help ensure that the City maintains a healthy financial foundation into the future.